Phonics

 Parental support - supporting parents and carers to support children’s learning when practising their phonics at home.

 Your child’s class teacher will keep you regularly updated on your child’s progress in phonics and any extra support they are receiving.
-Assessments take place throughout the year and involves your children being asked to read the sounds, words and high frequency words they have been taught.
+Assessments are completed by our Reading Lead and take place every half term.
+These involve your children being asked to read the sounds, words and high frequency words they have been taught.
 This is done at an age-appropriate level and the children are not put under any pressure.

 The results of the PSC are communicated with parents alongside the end of year reports.